 The Orom Cross Jumbo Graphite Project has the potential to become a significant global player in the supply of jumbo/large flake graphite where projected demand looks good, with top prices being paid.
-The company has big plans over the coming twelve months.
-At present a £650,000 (1,800m/59 hole) drilling programme is underway.
-Drilling started in early March 2020 and will complete by end-May, with all new geological reports to be completed thereafter.
+The company has big plans for continued development of this project over the coming twelve months.
+The recently completed 69-hole diamond drill programme (for 1,950m) was designed to provide infill drilling between existing holes in order to allow the definition of the company's maiden JORC Resource (8-10Mt is expected) which will form the basis of both the Preliminary Economic Assessment (PEA - also known as a Scoping Study) and a Pre-feasibility Study (PFS).

-The drilling programme is being designed to provide infill drilling between existing holes in order to allow the definition of 8-10Mt as an Indicated Resource to form the basis of the Pre-feasibility Study (PFS).
-The management team envisage an 800,000tpa project producing circa 25,000t of concentrate per annum and such a resource would provide a 10-year life of mine.
-The new holes are planned to be drilled to target the free-dig weathered and saprolite material so each hole will be ~30m deep.
+The management team envisage an initial 800,000tpa project producing circa 25,000t of concentrate per annum and such a resource would provide a 10-year life of mine.
+The new holes were planned to be drilled to target the free-dig weathered and saprolite material so each hole will be ~30m deep.